Cecilia's Amazing Travel Tips

 * NL: read booklet "Wijs op Reis", issued by Ministerie van Buitenlandse Zaken, available at travel agencies / GWK

-* check guidebooks for visa requirements, check this with recent visitors or the foreign embassies or the Ministry of Foreign Affairs in your own country
+* check guidebooks and internet for visa requirements, check this with recent visitors or the foreign embassies or the Ministry of Foreign Affairs in your own country

 * find out addresses of your county's embassies abroad